Vonng/pigsty/docs/v-pgsql.md

 Shard to which the PG cluster belongs (reserved), type: `string`, level: cluster, No default, Optional parameter.6

 Only sharding clusters require this parameter to be set.
-When multiple database clusters serve the same business in a horizontally sharded fashion, Pigsty refers to this group of clusters as a **Sharding Cluster**.
+When multiple clusters serve the same business in a horizontally sharded fashion, Pigsty refers to this group of clusters as a **Sharding Cluster**.
-`pg_shard` is the name of the shard set cluster to which the database cluster belongs.
+`pg_shard` is the name of the shard set cluster to which the cluster belongs.
 A shard set cluster can be specified with any name, but Pigsty recommends a meaningful naming convention.

-For example, a cluster participating in a shard cluster can use the shard cluster name [`pg_shard`](#pg_shard) + `shard` + the cluster's shard number [`pg_sindex`](#pg_sindex) to form the cluster name：
+For example, a cluster participating in a sharded cluster can use the shard cluster name [`pg_shard`](#pg_shard) + `shard` + the cluster's shard number [`pg_sindex`](#pg_sindex) to form the cluster name：

 ```
 shard:  test